 - Marketing: Your marketing will be a full-time thing.
 With a traditional rental, you only market until you find a tenant, but with a vacation rental, you will constantly be on the lookout for new renters.

-How will you be financing the purchase of your North Carolina & New Jersey vacation rental?
+How will you be financing the purchase of your The USA vacation rental?
 Payi8ng in cash will save you from high-interest rates, but it isn’t always possible.
 There are different loans you can use to buy the property including a convention loan, short-term loan, or portfolio loan.
 Most of these types of loans will require a substantial down-payment up front.
 Sit down with your accountant or financial advisor to determine which type of loan makes the most sense for you.

 At Real Estate Acquisitions Co., we can offer you all kinds of potential vacation rental properties.
 By working with us, you can rest assured the property has been fully researched and well-maintained.